-This ceramic coating protects surfaces from Acid Rain, UV rays, Salt and Pollutants.
+This ceramic coating protects surfaces from Acid Rain, UV rays, Salt and Pollutants and light swirl marks.

 Resistant to Acid and Alkali wash soaps.

-Note: Nanoglass will not prevent rock chips.
-For that you need a clear film wrap.
+Note: If you plan on installing PPF (Paint Protection Film) you must install PPF BEFORE you apply the Ceramic Coating – reason – after ceramic coating is applied, the surface will be too slick for the PPF to adhere.
+You can apply Ceramic Coating on top of PPF however.
+Nanoglass Ceramic Coating will not prevent rock chips.
+For that you need a clear film PPF wrap.
 NanoGlass may not protect against Highly acidic contaminants such as volcanic ash, Tree Sap and bird droppings that are not removed in a timely manner.

-Nanoglass is also Great for Marine and Motorcycle use, and Granite counter tops in your house.
+Nanoglass is also Great for Marine and Motorcycle use.

 If you have scratches and swirl marks they must be removed so they are not visible through the ceramic coating.